E1

 • Test with another battery (if available): If a second Hoover-compatible battery works normally, the original pack is likely failing internally and should be replaced.

-When to stop: If the E1 indication persists after a full charge and cleaning contacts, the internal BMS or cells are likely faulty.
+When to stop: If the E1 indication persists after a full charge and cleaning the contacts, the internal BMS or cells are likely faulty.
 Do not attempt to open the battery pack; replace it or contact a Hoover service center.

 Advertisements